Using the CUBIC Cluster

 Here I detach the screen session by specifying the session name (which is also okay)

-(base) [username@cubic-sattertt ~]$ screen -r example # input
+(base) [username@CUBIC-sattertt ~]$ screen -r example # input

 Again, you can use screen -ls to ensure that the screen session has been reattached.

-(base) [username@cubic-sattertt ~]$ screen -ls # input
+(base) [username@CUBIC-sattertt ~]$ screen -ls # input

 There is a screen on: # output